NethermindEth/el-node-spec/docs/Graft/panels.md

 ## Backup panels

-To backup panels using the `tool panel backup` command, follow the steps below:
+To backup panels using the `graft panel backup` command, follow the steps below:

 1. Run the following command:

     ```shell
-    tool panel backup --folder <folder-uid>
+    graft panel backup --folder <folder-uid>
     ```

-2. The tool will create a backup of all panels in the Grafana server folder, and save the backup files in a new directory called `panels` in the current working directory.
+2. Graft will create a backup of all panels in the Grafana server folder, and save the backup files in a new directory called `panels` in the current working directory.
 If `--folder` flag is not used, the first folder in the state file is used.

 :::note